lanl/metconsin/docs/source/usage.rst

     $ python download_media.py

 will download all avaialble media as well as metadata.
-In the `Example` directory, we include a script that creates an environment for use with MetConSIN based on an AGORA diet.
-This script requires us to specify the type of model we are using (in the Example, this is modelSEED) so that we can match metabolite IDs between the models used and the media file.
+Then, :py:func:`make_media<metconsin.prep_models.make_media>` can be used to set the simulation environment based on a downloaded media.